Latest News

 Loaded Dice (Su)

 At 1st level, a high roller begins play with the ability to summon ethereal dice.
 These dice are not magical and cannot be sundered, disarmed, masterworked, or enchanted.
-Upon rolling the dice, the face-up pips glow and fire missiles to hit their target, and fade from existence.
-With a range increment of 10 feet, the high roller makes a ranged attack and, if successful, rolls one of his dice to deal 1d6 points of non-elemental damage and is treated as a light thrown weapon like shurikens.
-In addition, a high roller does not provoke attacks of opportunity when throwing within melee range.
+Upon rolling the dice as a standard action, the face-up pips glow and fire missiles to hit their target before fading from existence.
+Loaded Dice function as ranged touch attacks with a 10 foot range increment.
+Loaded dice materialize when the attack is made and do not provoke attacks of opportunity, even when used in melee.
+A successful hit deals 1d6 + the gambler’s charisma modifier non-elemental damage.
+The gambler is considered to have the Precise Shot feat when using Loaded Dice.

-At 1st level, a high roller can spend 1 luck point to bring forth the maladies of misfortune and throw an additional loaded die at the target for an attack.
-The results of the dice trigger a specific Status Effect tied to the sum of the dice.
-The target receives a save of the appropriate type (DC 10 + half of the gambler’s level + his Charisma modifier) or be inflicted with the chosen Status Effect for 1d4 rounds.
+At 3rd level, a high roller can spend 2 MGP to bring forth the maladies of misfortune and throw an additional loaded die at the target for an attack, increasing the damage.
+The sum of the dice determines the status effect applied, as indicated in the table below.
+The target must attempt a saving throw of the appropriate type (DC 10 + half of the gambler’s level + his Charisma modifier) or suffer the chosen Status Effect for 1d4 rounds.

 2CharmedWill